kr-vikash/puppeteer-scripts/local_Instance_chromium/README.md

-# Puppeteer script to use same local instance of the browser
+# Puppeteer script to use same local instance of the chrome browser